PSYCHEDELICS, MADNESS, & AWAKENING: HARM REDUCTION AND FUTURE VISIONS Beginning January 2021

 Harm Reduction and Future Visions

-Digital Conference, January-April, 2021
+Digital Conference, held January-April, 2021

-This conference series rethinks the contentious relationship between madness, psychedelics, and awakening.
+This conference series reconsidered the contentious relationship between madness, psychedelics, and awakening.
 Difficult psychedelic trips and extreme emotional states can create profound opportunities for growth, but their healing and spiritual potential is often pathologized as psychotic or manic instead.
 Early research described psychedelics as “psychotomimetic” – imitating psychosis, suggesting complex possibilities now overlooked.

 Despite some people diagnosed with psychosis, bipolar, or schizophrenia using psychedelics for recovery, today madness is excluded from psychedelic therapy and left outside the emerging conversation.
 As psychedelics re-enter mainstream psychiatry, it is a timely moment to open a dialogue and critical examination of the relationship between psychedelics and madness.